 Twitter – quite recently the company started using the cards by allowing users to attach multimedia in line with them in their tweets.

-Google – Even Google is anticipating the next big thing and are using it to distribute personal features.
+Google – Even Google is anticipating the next big thing and is using it to distribute personal features.

-Pinterest – it is totally committed on using cards, as the website is designed around it.
+Pinterest – it is totally committed to using cards, as the website is designed around it.

-Facebook – most of the website’s content are based on the cards
+Facebook – most of the website’s content is based on the cards